asainc/asainc/README.md

 <br>

 ### 💼  Things that I'm currently working on:
-* Learning Front-End Web:computer: Development
+* Improving my Front-End Web:computer: Development skills.
-* Learning some vectors drawing:art: by using Adobe Illustrator.
 * Looking forward to take a Flutter:calling: course in future.
+* Developing chatbots:robot: using Watson Assistant.
 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself:
 Since Brazil is in the quarantine stage:earth_asia:, I've decided to take this time focusing on feeding more knowledge:books: to myself.
-I set a couple of self-challenges in order to push myself more further.:running:
+I set a couple of self-challenges in order to push myself further.:running:

 * Learn to code:man_technologist: 1-2 hours a day with no distraction ( One or two day off a week. )
-* Read:newspaper: Dev, UI, Machine Learning and Data Science/Analytics articles daily
+* Read:newspaper: Dev, UI, Machine Learning and Data Science/Analytics articles weekly
 * Avoid spending too much time on Youtube Entertainment and Netflix:skull_and_crossbones:
 * Adapting the minimalism life style
 * 🔜